JeffreyBenjaminBrown/hode/docs/ui/transitivity.md

 and `a #x b` is at 7.

 We can break the cycle by deleting either one.
-Let's delete the one at 7, by entering the command "/d 7".
+Let's delete the one at `7`, by entering the command `/d 7`.
 Now we can run `M-o` to search for cycles again.
 This time Hode finds none, and allows us to return to our normal activities.

+# PITFALL: Don't declare a template transitive after forming cycles in it

+Hode will allow you to declare that a template is transitive *after* creating cycles with it.
+Later, when you try to sort by that template, Hode might crash.

+The easiest way to avoid this problem is to tell Hode that a template is transitive
+(if in fact it is) as soon as you start using it.